marsrobot/gitlab-local-server/README.md

 # Purpose
 - Set up an intranet Gitlab server for source version control

-# Start the Docker Registry Server on the server machine
+# Start the Gitlab Server on the server machine
 - Go to directory deployment/docker/gitlab-server
 - Run ./docker_run.sh